-SRTC is routinely patrolled by local law enforcement officers in the particular jurisdiction where each campus is located.
-SRTC police share jurisdiction with these agencies and rely on those local agencies for law enforcement assistance when needed.
-At this time, SRTC PD has Mutual Aid MOU's with Bainbridge Public Safety, the Decatur County Sheriff's Office, and the Abraham Baldwin Agricultural College Police Department.
+SRTC campuses are patrolled by local law enforcement agencies in the particular jurisdiction where each campus is located.
+The SRTC Police Department shares jurisdiction with several agencies and relies on those local agencies for law enforcement assistance when needed.
+Currently, the SRTC Police Department has Mutual Aid Agreements with Bainbridge Public Safety, the Decatur County Sheriff's Office, and the Abraham Baldwin Agricultural College Police Department for the investigation of alleged criminal incidents.
+SRTC also maintains a cooperative relationship with surrounding law enforcement agencies, local, state, and federal alike.
+At a minimum, each campus falls into at least one municipal and/or county jurisdiction.